Raymond Stross

 Raymond Stross (22 May 1916 – 31 July 1988) was a British film producer.
+His work was notable in part for its relatively frank sexual content and his long professional association with wife actor Anne Heywood.

 Early life and education

 Stross was born on 22 May 1916 in Leeds.
-He was educated at Abingdon School from 1929 until 1933 and was a member of the second XV rugby team.
+He was educated at Roynd Hay High School and Abingdon School from 1929 until 1933 and was a member of the second XV rugby team.

 Film

+Stross left school at age sixteen at went to work at Shepperton Studios.
 He started Sturt Stross Film Productions in 1937 becoming the second youngest director-producer in the country at the time.
 His company's first production was a film called The Show's the Thing He also directed the 1937 film The Reverse Be My Lot.
-By 1951 he owned a chain of theatres as well as being a producer.
-Ray Stiles, bassist with Mud and The Hollies, called himself Stross in tribute.